rameshpunyamanthula/library-management-API/README.md

 🧪 API Testing & Verification

-All endpoints can be tested using the provided Postman / VS Code HTTP files.
+All endpoints are fully testable using the provided HTTP files.

 📁 Location: